timetag/timetag.github.io/docs/installation.rst

 *       Check the Github Releases (https://github.com/timetag/ETA/releases) for further information about whether the site-packages should be updated or not.

 *       ETA will attempt to download a new release if one exists at program start.
-It will then be automatically installed on the next launch.
+It will then be automatically installed when the program is closed.

 Configuration
 ......